frandiego/cei/README.md

-# Python and Data Science
+# Python for Data Science

 This project aims to store teaching material with which to learn python from scratch, its application to the world of data science and machine learning.